thegecko/simpleble/docs/overview.rst

 * **Notes:**

   - Older APIs are missing certain features of the JVM API that are required by SimpleBLE
+  - Removing bonds is not supported, as the public API does not provide a way to do this and some work is required to make it work using non-public APIs.
+  - Address type is not supported, as this is only available on API 35 and newer.

 ..
 Links